jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Preliminary launch sequence initiated," the loudspeaker announced.

 Behind a still face, Volkov agonized.
 All his colleagues worked together in great unison among intense requirements and deadlines.
-But most others worked on areas like propulsion, fuel, or material design.
-These could at least be tested many times before launch.
+But most other fields like propulsion, fuel, or material design could at least be tested many times before launch.
 In comparison, the navigator used logarithmic tables and slide rules to solve the super-complex orbital mechanics.
 He couldn't run many tests to evaluate his work, hence why the group huddled around the mathematician now to show their support.

 Everyone knew his calculations were fiendishly hard.
 It took dozens of other mathematicians hundreds of days to manually calculate his equations that included everything from weather, ship weight, fuel expenditure, even the earth's rotation.
 Each factor was crucial to set the exact path that would carry the first human beyond Earth's atmosphere, and crucially, return him safely to Earth.